-- 7.1 Following the last five biannual National Coring Programmes (reported previously to Committee), the RAUC(S) had decided to repeat this programme during 2010/2011 until the level of performance was such that it provides the industry with confidence in the quality of reinstatements throughout Scotland.
+- 7.1 Following the last five biannual National Coring Programmes (reported previously to Committee), the RAUC(S) had decided to repeat this programme during 2012/2013 until the level of performance was such that it provides the industry with confidence in the quality of reinstatements throughout Scotland.
 Stirling Council is the lead authority for TayForth Area RAUC on behalf of Dundee City, Angus, Clackmannanshire, Falkirk, Fife and Perth & Kinross Councils. - 7.2 The National Coring Programme cored 37 of the permanent reinstatements majority in carriageways as against footways reinstated between 1 July 2009 and 30 June 2010.
 The coring took place between September and November 2010.
 Out of 37 cores taken from Statutory Undertakers reinstatements in Dundee 5 cores failed to meet the Specification representing 86% average pass rate.
-This is to be compared against a national average of 74%.
+This is to be compared against a national average of 74%. - 7.3 The next National Coring Programme is to be undertaken in 2012-2013 and will again concentrate on carriageway reinstatements.